 Civil Service Compensation Scheme: Information for employers

-On these pages you’ll find information that tells you what you, as an employer, need to know about the Civil Service Compensation Scheme (CSCS) and your responsibilities in delivering it to your staff.
+We’ve provided information on these pages that tells you what you, as an employer, need to know about the Civil Service Compensation Scheme (CSCS) and your responsibilities in delivering it to your staff.

-Please note: You will need to arrange an early commissioning meeting or telekit between the Scheme Administrator and your shared services or payroll provider a minimum of three months prior to gaining approval of an exit scheme.
+Please note: you will need to arrange an early commissioning meeting or telekit between the Scheme Administrator and your shared services or payroll provider a minimum of three months before gaining approval of an exit scheme.
 This will enable the estimated number of exits and dates to be agreed and provisionally booked in advance.

-In the meantime, a ‘What to expect guide’ which outlines the CSCS process and provides estimated timescales can be used to help you plan your exit scheme.
-The guide can be downloaded by clicking here.
+In the meantime, a ‘What to expect guide’ that outlines the CSCS process and provides estimated timescales, which can be used to help you plan your exit scheme, can be downloaded by clicking here.